 This image indicates that the true words of Allah (the Qur’an) came as a light to guide humanity, just as the stars guide night travelers in their journeys.
 Even if some humans try to hide and fight that light, their weak trials will fail and the light revealed by Allah SWT will prevail.

 Then Allah SWT declares what He had taken an oath with.
 That every soul on earth has a guardian angel that writes down every single thing we do.
 Even our intentions and the good or bad deeds followed by them.
 As the Prophet Muhammad PBUH said

 “He who intended to do good, but did not do it, one good was recorded for him, and he who intended to do good and also did it, ten to seven hundred good deeds were recorded for him.
 And he who intended evil, but did not commit it, no entry was made against his name, but if he committed that, it was recorded”.Sunnah

-And this verse has a double goal; to calm believers down that their good deeds are recorded and they will be rewarded for them, and to frighten the disbelievers that every single bad deed they do will be punished in the afterlife because of their denial of the true path of Allah.
+This verse has a double goal; to calm believers down that their good deeds are recorded and they will be rewarded for them, and to frighten the disbelievers that every single bad deed they do will be punished in the afterlife because they deny the true path of Allah.

-So Allah SWT brought another example to those who are sceptical and cannot believe in the unseen guardian angels that save everyone.
-Allah ordered him to look carefully at what he is created from.
+So Allah SWT brought another example to those who are skeptical and cannot believe in the unseen guardian angels that save everyone.
+Allah ordered him to look carefully at what he was created from.